viksl/kritapluginpiemenu/README.md

 1. Set the number of sections of the base menu
 2. Assign actions to sections
 3. Set any action as a submenu (opens a sub pie menu)
+    -   Action with (c) at the end of its name cannot be used to open a submenu

 -   **Use**